AaronStGeorge/cat-lox/README.md

-A tree-walk interpreter for a dialect of the [Lox](http://craftinginterpreters.com/the-lox-language.html) programming language; as described in part two of Bob Nystrom's excellent book: [Crafting Interpreters](https://http://craftinginterpreters.com/).
+A tree-walk interpreter for a dialect of the [Lox](http://craftinginterpreters.com/the-lox-language.html) programming language, as described in part two of Bob Nystrom's excellent book: [Crafting Interpreters](https://http://craftinginterpreters.com/).
 Implemented in [Rust](https://www.rust-lang.org/en-US/).
-The code is somewhat rough, this is my first Rust project.
+The code is somewhat rough; this is my first Rust project.
 It's also severely under-documented, but then again one can always read the [book](https://http://craftinginterpreters.com/) 😉.